shaykyasin/fcc-apis/README.md

 * When I submit something, I will receive the file size in bytes within the JSON response

 #### Usage
-POST a FormData Object through XHR to the above endpoint.
+"POST" a FormData Object through XHR to the above endpoint.
 #### Response
 JSON object containing file size in bytes.
 ```js